pniemczyk/light_operations/README.md

 ## How it works

-Basicly this is a Container for buissnes logic.
+Basically, this is a Container for business logic.

 You can define dependencies during initialization and run with custom parameters.
-When you define deferred actions on `success` and `fail` before operation execution is finished, after execution one of those action depend for execution result will be executed.
+When you define deferred actions on `success` and `fail` before operation execution is finished, after execution one of those actions depend on for execution result will be executed.
-Actions could be a block (Proc) or you could delgate execution to method other object, by binding operation with specific object with those methods.
+Actions could be a block (Proc) or you could delegate execution to method another object, by binding operation with the specific object with those methods.
 You also could use operation as simple execution and check status by `success?` or `fail?` method and then by using `subject` and `errors` method build your own logic to finish your result.
-There is many possible usecases where and how you could use operations.
+There are many possible use-cases where and how you could use operations.
-You can build csacade of opreations, use them one after the other, use them recursively and a lot more.
+You can build cascade of operations, use them one after the other, use them recursively and a lot more.